EdgeVerve/oe-master-job-executor/README.md

 which we call the <FUNCTION_>MASTER, for e.g., JOB_SCHEDULER_MASTER.
 If the master for a function goes down, a new master is elected for that function and the function is run again.

-To achieve the aforementioned functionality, a query-based locking in the database is used, along with updates of a lock *heartbeat* timestamp at regular intervals by the master app-instance.
-All app-instances keep checking for missed heartbeats and are ready to take over as master by deleting the lock from the database and creating their own lock.
+To achieve the aforementioned functionality, a database query/update-based locking is used, along with updates of a lock *heartbeat* timestamp at regular intervals by the master app-instance.
+All app-instances keep checking for missed master-heartbeats and are ready to take over as master by deleting the lock from the database and creating their own lock.